-The National Marine Park of the island of Bastimentos hosted the filming of the famous Telecinco program in its 2000 edition.
+The Bastimentos Island National Marine Park hosted the filming of the famous Telecinco show in its 2000 edition.

 Get to know the island of Survivors 2000